mhausenblas/noteless/README.md

 ## Usage

-The **noteless** serverless demo allows you to do two things:
+The **noteless** demo allows you to do two things:

 - [capture](capture/) text: use your phone to capture notes in print or handwritten version on paper
 - [analyse](notes/) notes: by applying rules, figure out patterns or find stuff

 ## Background

-This serverless end-to-end demo uses:
+This is a serverless end-to-end demo and it uses:

 1. [Amazon Rekognition](https://aws.amazon.com/rekognition/) for detecting text in images
 2. [AWS Lambda](https://aws.amazon.com/lambda/) for the capture/frontend processing